MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Introduction

 \section{Introduction}

-Radio relics are diffuse, steep-spectrum radio synchrotron sources that typically occur in the form of single or double symmetric arcs at the peripheries of galaxy clusters.
+Radio relics are diffuse, steep-spectrum radio synchrotron sources that typically occur in the form of single or double symmetric arcs at the peripheries of galaxy clusters \citep[e.g.,][]{Roettgering1997}.
 They can be explained by shock waves driven into the intracluster medium (ICM) by cluster mergers \cite[e.g.,][]{vanWeeren19, Thoelken2018, 2020MNRAS.493.2306B, Ghirardini2021, Brueggen2021, Hoang2022, Boess2023, Jones2023}.
 Their large size, arc-like radio morphology, high degree of polarization, and spectral index distribution make them very distinct from other extended radio sources.
-There is significant interest in radio relics because they are very efficient particle accelerators \citep{Botteon18}, sites of relatively strong magnetic fields \citep{Rajpurohit2022}, and indicators of the dynamical state of galaxy clusters.
+Galaxy clusters that host double relics are particularly interesting (and rare), because their geometry suggests that the merger is proceeding close to the plane of the sky.
+Odd radio circles \citep[ORCs,][]{Norris2021,Koribalski2021} recently discovered around massive early-type galaxies are similar in morphology to double relics around clusters but smaller with typical sizes of 300 -- 500~kpc.
+Using high-resolution cosmological simulations, \citet{Dolag2023} find that outwards moving merger-induced shock waves resembling ORCs occasionally occur during the formation of massive early-type galaxies.
+In both galaxy cluster and groups, merger-induced shock waves get re-energised by their propagation through the intracluster/group medium, and become observable as steep spectrum arc-shaped radio sources. \\

-Galaxy clusters that host double radio relics are rare.
-However, they are particularly interesting because their geometry suggests that the merger is proceeding close to the plane of the sky.
-This geometry minimizes projection effects and provides better constraints on shock model parameters (e.g., spectral gradients, injection spectral indices, shock Mach numbers) and the physical properties of the underlying merging system (e.g. mass, mass ratio).
-The main open questions involving radio relics concern their efficiency in particle acceleration, their relation with shock waves and sources of cosmic-ray electrons (such as AGN), the magnetic field strength and orientation, as well as the merger state of the host clusters.
-For numerical simulations of double relics, including at different sky projections, see\cite{vanWeeren11_sim}, \cite{Bonafede12}, \cite{sk13} and \cite{Wittor17b, Wittor21}.
+There is significant interest in radio relics because they are very efficient particle accelerators \citep{Botteon18}, sites of relatively strong magnetic fields \citep{Rajpurohit2022}, and indicators of the dynamical state of galaxy clusters \citep{Zhang2023}.
+Similarly, the formation of ORCs is not yet understood and a handful of models have been proposed.
+Finding more ORCs, which are extremely rare (only three single ORCs are currently known, and they are introduced later in the paper), is essential as well as multi-wavelength follow-up studies such as those by \citet{Norris2022}, \citet{Rupke2023} and \citet{Coil2024}. \\